jjg/jet/README.md

 Jet is close to complete.
 This project is evolving into something a bit broader than just Jet, so expect to see more changes soon.

 ## Installation
-Download the `jet` binaries from the [bin](bin) directory for your architecture/os and put it somewhere in your path.
+Download binaries from the [bin](bin) directory for your architecture/os and put them somewhere in your path.

-Alternatively (if you have Go installed), install it with `go install ./cmd/jet/`, `go install ./cmd/today/`, etc..
+Alternatively (if you have Go installed), install it with `go install ./tools/jet/`, `go install ./tools/today/`, etc..

 ## Usage
 1. Open a terminal and type `jet`